 For your application to be successful, you will need to satisfy the Institute’s general entry requirements and also the requirements of your chosen course.
 Our general entry requirements include a specified level of ability in English language. (see below).

-A softcopy (email) of the application should be sent to the International Office firstname.lastname@example.org .
-You must attach a photocopy of the transcript of your school and/ or university results and your English certificate.
+A softcopy (email) of the application should be sent to the International Office email account at: firstname.lastname@example.org.
+You must attach a photocopy of the transcript of your school and/ or university results and your English language certificate.
 If these results are in a language other than English, you should provide a certified translation into English.
 You will be requested to present your original certificates at registration for checking.
 We also require a copy of the picture page of your passport.
 It is very important that applicants check that they have sent all checklist items with the application.
 Incomplete applications will not be processed.
-Should you have any queries on the application process, please contact email@example.com
+Should you have any queries on the application process, please email: email@example.com

-Postgraduate applications are made through the Postgraduate Applications Centre, in Galway, Ireland.
+Postgraduate applications are made through the Postgraduate Applications Centre (PAC), in Galway, Ireland.
 Students can either scan and upload their documents or post them directly to PAC and they will upload them on behalf of students.
-Please see http://www.pac.ie then select WIT and your preferred course.
-If you encounter any problems while navigating through PAC, please ask your agent for assistance, or in the case of direct applications, please email firstname.lastname@example.org or email@example.com.
+Please go to the following website: http://www.pac.ie then select WIT and your preferred course.
+If you encounter any problems while navigating through PAC, please ask your agent for assistance, or in the case of direct applications, please email Ms Fiona Purcell at: firstname.lastname@example.org.

 The closing date for receipt of applications from abroad is 31st May for programmes commencing in September of each academic year.
-The international office will sometimes accept late applications up untill the end of June or early July, at the discreation of each School or Department and taking into consideration the capacity of each programme.
+The Office for International Relations will sometimes accept late applications up untill the end of June or early July, at the discretion of each School or Department and taking into consideration the capacity of each programme.
 The closing date for receipt of applications from International students who are studying a foundation programme in Ireland or the U.K. is 15th August of the academic year.

-The full international tuition fee or deposit payment will be refunded to a student if the student is refused their student visa or if the programme they applied for does not run.
-Documentary evidence of the visa refusal must be provided to the International Office.
+The full international tuition fee or deposit payment will be refunded to a studentif the student's study visa is refused is refused or if the programme they applied for does not run.
+Documentary evidence of the visa refusal must be provided to the Office for International Relations.

 Tuition fees may also be refunded in exceptional circumstances less an administrative charge of 10%.

 The student must meet immigration requirements in order to reside and study in Ireland.
-Please contact your local Irish Embassy or Consulate in the country you are residing in or contact the Department of Foreign Affairs in Ireland or please
+Please contact your local Irish Embassy or Consulate in the country you are residing in or contact the Department of Foreign Affairs in Ireland.

 All students from outside the EU/EEA must register in person with the local police station in the town in which they are studying.
 It costs €300 to register with the GNIB per academic year.
 Credit cards or laser cards are accepted to pay this fee.
 The following is a list of the things you need to bring with you when registering with the Garda Immigration Bureau:

-A letter from the International Office at WIT, addressed to the Immigration Officer, stating you have paid your fees in full and that you are undertaking a full time programme.
+A letter from the Office for International Relations at WIT, addressed to the Immigration Officer, stating you have paid your fees in full and that you are undertaking a full time programme.
 This letter will state the name and duration of your programme.

 Bank statement (this needs to show a minimum of €3,000.00 in your account)